Forksville Covered Bridge: Construction and description

 The Forksville Covered Bridge was added to the NRHP on July 24, 1980, in a Multiple Property Submission of seven Covered Bridges of Bradford, Sullivan and Lycoming Counties.
 The 2009 National Bridge Inventory (NBI) lists the covered bridge as 152 ft 11 in long, with a roadway 12 ft 2 in wide, and a maximum load of 3.0 ST. According to the NRHP, the bridge's "road surface width" is 15 ft, which is only sufficient for a single lane of traffic.
 As of 2011, each portal has a small sign reading "1850 Sadler Rogers" at the top, above a sign with the posted clearance height of 8.0 ft, and a "No Trucks Allowed" sign hanging below these.

 The covered bridge rests on the original stone abutments, which have since been reinforced with concrete.
 The bridge deck, which is now supported by steel beams, is made of "very narrow crosswise planks".
 Wheel guards on the deck separate the roadway from the pedestrian walkways on either side and protect the sides, which are covered with vertical planks almost to the eaves.
 The bridge has long, narrow windows with wooden shutters: the south side has four windows, and the north side has three.
 An opening between the eaves and the siding runs the length of the bridge on both sides.
 The bridge is supported by a Burr arch truss of 16 panels, with wooden beams.
-The gable roof is sheet metal and is used as the model illustration of a "classic gable roof" for a covered bridge by the U.S. Department of Transportation Federal Highway Administration's Turner-Fairbank Highway Research Center.
+The gable roof is sheet metal and is used as the model illustration of a "classic gable roof" for a covered bridge by the Turner-Fairbank Highway Research Center of the U.S. Department of Transportation's Federal Highway Administration.